 |Plant Type||Herbaceous perennial|

-|Sun Exposure||Partial shade|
+|Sun Exposure||Partial to full shade|

 |Soil Type||Humus-rich and well-drained|

-|Bloom Time||March through to June|
+|Bloom Time||March through to early June|

 |Flower Color||White or pale pink|